Complementary partnership · Swiss Made skeleton models · Les Brenets, Switzerland

 The BeWatchmaker base is an existing Swiss Made kit, selected for its readability: open movement, visible finishing areas and possible assembly.

-It is only relevant when it serves the learning path: showing the work completed, linking finishing to a complete object and keeping a tangible record of the work reached.
+It is only relevant when it serves the learning path: showing the work completed, linking finishing to a complete object and giving the experience a tangible form.

-The choice remains optional and is confirmed with Alexandra according to the work completed, budget, timing and the purpose of the project.
+The choice is confirmed with Alexandra according to the work completed, budget, timing and the purpose of the project.

 Kit reference points